shekark642/P3-Prophets/README.md

 # Runtime Link http://104.2.84.172/
 Once you are on the website, navigate to the menu at the top and head either to the Blackjack game or War game.
 For the blackjack game, select the Start button and then continue to play the game.
 If you do not remember the rules, scroll down to the blackjack section of this Readme.
 For the war game, select the Start button and continue to Flip.
 The first to 10 wins.
 If you do not remember the rules, scroll down to the war section of this Readme.
 If you would like to review our main page, we have other discriptions of the orgins of these games and other artifacts.

+## Easter Egg
+The Easter Egg on our project is a secret page that can be accessed from the secret button underneath the generate button in the random fact generator section on our home page.
+The code for the easter egg can be found here.
+[Button](https://github.com/shekark642/P4Birds/blob/879e02f71c478fa0ae9fa744ac6925df4f63bd2e/templates/index.html#L83), [Blueprint](https://github.com/shekark642/P4Birds/blob/main/easteregg/__init__.py), [Python](https://github.com/shekark642/P4Birds/blob/main/easteregg/view.py)

 ## Scrum Team Cards/Ticket
 Our 4 goals were War Game, Blackjack Game, Deployment, and Embed both games into HTML.
 All goals were [met](https://github.com/shekark642/P4Birds/projects/1#column-11994163).
 Each individual completed their task fully but was a bit sloppy so Max(Scrum Leader) decided to knock -1 off.
 The sloppiness mostly refers to routing of the images of the cards and for deployment, the background on the war game would load in our Intellij's local host but not the deployment so -1 for Max.
 The background for the War Game should look like [this](https://github.com/shekark642/P4Birds/issues/2#issue-787376063).
 ## 4 Big Tickets Assignment